-We started back in 1926 with a few oranges, some grapefruit and an old hand squeezer.
+We opened our first family fruit stand back in 1926 with a few oranges, some grapefruit and an old hand squeezer.

-That was all Roy and Blanche Harvey had when they opened their first roadside fruit stand in Rockledge, Florida back in the 1920s.
+That was all Roy and Blanche Harvey had when they opened our first roadside store in Rockledge, Florida back in the 1920s.
 Fresh orange juice, hand-squeezed by Blanche, sold for 5 cents a glass at the original fruit stand on old U.S. 1.

 The Harveys may have landed in Brevard County by accident (their car broke down on a trip from Cleveland to Miami and they didn’t have the money to fix it).
 But they clearly knew a good thing when they saw it … or tasted it, in this case.
 Because Florida’s Indian River region has long been considered THE place in America to grow luscious, juicy, sweet citrus.

 Roy and Blanche decided to settle in Brevard County and bought their first grove of seven acres.
 Business was good, and in 1938, nephew George Harvey and his wife, Jannetta, joined the family business.
 It was a close-knit operation.
 Each couple took home $25 a week for living expenses, and put the rest back into the business.

 The family acquired more prime land on Merritt Island, located right in the middle of the Indian River.
 A perfect combination of soil and climate, and years of hands-on knowledge and experience, produces premium fruit that is thin skinned, plump, juicy and sweet.
 It simply outshines Florida citrus grown elsewhere.